How to Create an Internal Bot With Node.JS and Hubot?

-In our everyday work we use many tools that help us create many things better and faster - Confluence, Github, Jira, Google Calendar etc.
+In our everyday work we use many tools that help us create many things better and faster - Confluence, Github, Jira, Google Calendar etc. We are growing fast and the number of tools we use can be a little overwhelming for newcomers and even for veterans.

 As an IT company, we always try to use our skills to automate internal processes that are indispensable parts of our job to allow us to focus on the most important things.
 Internal projects also serve as idea validators and experimental laboratories.